A Modular Approach for Multimodal Summarization of TV Shows: Experimental Evaluation

 \subsection{Results}

-Table~\ref{tab:main-results} summarizes our results, as measured by ROUGE-1 (r1), ROUGE-2 (r2), ROUGE-Lsum (rlsum) (computed using the python-rouge package) and our new PREFS metric.
+Table~\ref{tab:main-results} summarizes our results, as measured by ROUGE-1 (r1), ROUGE-2 (r2), ROUGE-Lsum (rlsum) (computed using the python-rouge package) and our new \textsc{PRisma} metric.
 We present results with BERTScore \cite{zhang2019bertscore} in Appendix~\ref{app:additional-results}, for the sake of brevity.
-Results for \citet{papalampidi2023hierarchical3d}, which we denote as `adapter-e2e', were reproduced with their code.\footnote{\url{https://github.com/ppapalampidi/video_abstractive_summarization}} For PREFS, as described in Section~\ref{sec:fact-f1}, we use a separate query to GPT for each fact to check whether it is supported.
+Results for \citet{papalampidi2023hierarchical3d}, which we denote as `adapter-e2e', were reproduced with their code.
+For \textsc{PRisma}, we use a separate query to GPT for each fact to check whether it is supported.
 There are roughly 70 facts per generated summary, which can lead to significant financial cost if used excessively.
 Therefore, while we report five random seeds for ROUGE, we select a single seed (randomly) for fact-precision and fact-recall.
-Example output is shown in Appendix~\ref{app:example-summaries}.

 \paragraph{Our modular approach outperforms comparison models across all metrics.} As shown in Table~\ref{tab:main-results}, our method, which we denote as `modular' significantly outperforms the previous end-to-end multimodal system of \citet{papalampidi2023hierarchical3d}, and all comparison text-only models (upper block).
 A two-sampled t-test shows that improvement over the comparison models is significant at $\alpha=0.01$ (calculation in Appendix~\ref{app:significance-calculations}).
 We observe that billion-parameter models like Mistral and Llama struggle with this task (although Mistral is superior), despite being fined-tuned on SummScreen3D.
 Amongst text-only models, Unlimiformer performs best which suggests that the ability to selectively process long context has a greater impact on the summarization task.
 As far as our model is concerned, we find that the type of visual processing module has an effect, allbeit small, on the quality of the output sumaries.
 Overall, \mbox{Kosmos-2} \cite{peng2023kosmos} has a slight advantage over SwinBERT \cite{lin2022swinbert} which we attribute to it having been trained on various image understanding tasks, besides captioning.